ProjectDean/ansible_test/README.md

 ### Set up Git:

-1. Create a Respository
+1. Create a Respository on github
-2. git clone <Git-Link>
+2. Clone your Respository to your local machine:
+    `git clone <Git-Link>`
+2. Edit files / Work with the Files
-3. Edit files
+3. Add your edited files via git-command:
-4. git add <Edited File>
+    `git add <Edited File>` || (`git add .` adds all files in the directory you are in right now)
+4. Commit your changes:
-5. git commit -m "commit-comment, what you have done"
+    `git commit -m "comment, what you have done"`
+5. Push your changes to the Respository_
+    `git push origin master`

 ### Starting with Ansible: